Click Here To Schedule A Consultation

 How do I treat keloid scars on my earlobes?

-How to fix stretch ear piercing at home?
+How do you fix stretch ear piercings at home?

 Gauge earrings are a popular trend in which the skin of the earlobe is stretched around a small ring, called a gauge.
-When you gauge the ears, the earlobe skin is weakened, which can damage the ears.
-Though smaller gauges can be removed, and the earlobe will be restored to its previous size, larger gauges often lead to permanently stretched earlobes with too large holes to support traditional earrings.
+When you gauge the ears, the skin of the earlobe is weakened, causing damage to the ears.
+Though earlobes may be restored to their previous size after the removal of smaller gauges, larger gauges often lead to permanently stretched earlobes with holes too large to support traditional earrings.
 Earlobe stretching can also occur through consistently using heavy earrings and continually sleeping with earrings well after the piercing is fully established.

-At earlier stages of the earlobe stretching, the hole can possibly reverse; once the hole has increased in size, a much more complicated repair is required to reduce the appearance of gauged or stretched earlobes, including earlobe reduction surgery.
+At earlier stages of the earlobe stretching, the hole can reverse; once the hole has increased in size, a much more complicated repair is required to reduce the appearance of gauged or stretched earlobes, including earlobe reduction surgery.
 This earlobe reduction surgery will involve an incision in the crease between the earlobe and cheek, removal of the overstretched earlobe tissue, and fine sutures to reconnect the earlobe.
-In the case of this more complicated surgery, it is vital that you work with an experienced earlobe repair healthcare professional to achieve your desired results.
+In the case of this more complicated surgery, you must work with an experienced plastic surgeon for a complicated earlobe repair.

 How to fix a split earlobe at home